National Portrait Gallery (Australia)

-The National Portrait Gallery (NGPA) in Canberra is a public art gallery containing portraits of prominent Australians.
+The National Portrait Gallery, also known as the National Portrait Gallery of Australia (NGA or NPGA) in Canberra is a public art gallery containing portraits of prominent Australians.
 It was established in 1998 and moved to its present building on King Edward Terrace in December 2008.

 History

 In the early 1900s, the painter Tom Roberts was the first to propose that Australia should have a national portrait gallery, but it was not until the 1990s that the possibility began to take shape.

 The 1992 exhibition Uncommon Australians – developed by the gallery's founding patrons, Gordon and Marilyn Darling – was shown in Canberra and toured to four state galleries, igniting the idea of a national portrait gallery.
 In 1994, under the management of the National Library of Australia, the gallery's first exhibition was launched in Old Parliament House.
-It was a further four years before the appointment of Andrew Sayers as inaugural Director signalled the establishment of the National Portrait Gallery as an institution in its own right, with a board, a budget and a brief to develop its own collection.
+It was a further four years before the appointment of Andrew Sayers as inaugural director signalled the establishment of the National Portrait Gallery as an institution in its own right, with a board, a budget and a brief to develop its own collection.

-The collection was established in May 1998, and until 2008 was housed in Old Parliament House and in a nearby gallery on Commonwealth Place.
+The collection was established in May 1998, and the inaugural director, Andrew Sayers, appointed.
+At that time it was housed in a few rooms in Old Parliament House and in a nearby gallery on Commonwealth Place.
 The opening of displays in the refurbished Parliamentary Library and two adjacent wings of Old Parliament House in 1999 endorsed the gallery's status and arrival as an independent institution.

 While the spaces of Old Parliament House proved adaptable to the National Portrait Gallery's programs, its growing profile and collection necessitated the move to a dedicated building.
 Funding for the A$87 million building was provided in the 2005 federal budget and Sydney-based architectural firm Johnson Pilton Walker was awarded the job of creating the gallery, with construction commencing in December 2006.
-The new National Portrait Gallery opened to the public on 4 December 2008 on King Edward Terrace, beside the High Court of Australia – by prime minister Kevin Rudd.
+The new National Portrait Gallery opened to the public on 4 December 2008 on King Edward Terrace, beside the High Court of Australia, by prime minister Kevin Rudd.